companieshouse/certified-copies.orders.api.ch.gov.uk/README.md

 ### Vault
 - Vault is a secrets management tool that securely stores and controls access to sensitive data.
+- Secrets are populated in the Vault host and then imported into AWS SSM for the ECS task to use.

 ## Contributing, Testing, and Useful Links